ADA-GWU/GW-Concurrent-Image-Processing/README.md

 # Concurrent Image Processing

-The object of the program is to pixelate image by finding the average color for the (square size) x (square size) boxes and set the color of the whole square to this average color. <br><br>
+The objective of the program is to pixelate image by finding the average color for the (square size) x (square size) boxes and set the color of the whole square to this average color. <br><br>
 It will be done both by using single thread and multiple threads.
 The amount of threads that will be used is determined by the number of CPU cores divided by 2.